Pulitzers go to Reuters, New York Times for reports on policing, COVID-19 | Entertainment

 Many of the prizes went for coverage of policing and the global protest movement that erupted after Floyd's killing: the Associated Press won the breaking news photography award for its images of the protests, while Robert Greene of the Los Angeles Times won for editorial writing for his work on bail reform and prisons.
 The board also said it was awarding a "special citation" to Darnella Frazier, the teenaged bystander who recorded video of Floyd's murder on her cellphone, which it said highlighted "the crucial role of citizens in journalists' quest for truth and justice."

-The New York Times won the public service journalism prize for its "prescient and sweeping coverage of the coronavirus pandemic."
+The New York Times won the public service journalism honor, often seen as the most coveted of the 22 prizes, for its "prescient and sweeping coverage of the coronavirus pandemic."
 The Boston Globe won for investigative reporting for uncovering a systematic failure by state governments to share information about dangerous truck drivers that could have kept them off the road.
 Friday's announcement of the prizes, most worth $15,000 each, had been postponed from April amid the pandemic.
 The awards luncheon, which normally takes place soon after at Columbia University, has been postponed until autumn.

-The Pulitzer Board also recognizes achievements in the arts, and awarded its fiction prize to Louise Erdrich for her novel "The Night Watchman" about an effort to displace Native American tribes in the 1950s.
+The Pulitzer Board also recognizes achievements in seven categories in the arts, and awarded its fiction prize to Louise Erdrich for her novel "The Night Watchman" about an effort to displace Native American tribes in the 1950s.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)